pamiracar/pamiracar/README.md

 ## 📌 About me
 - 🏠 I live in Izmir, Turkey.
 - 🎓 I am a student at Izmir Ataturk High School.
-- 💻 I am learning Flutter.
+- 💻 I am a Jr. Flutter Developer.
-- 🖥️ I can code full-stack iOS, Android, macOS, Windows and Web apps.
-(I can code Linux apps but I've never made one before)
+- 🖥️ I can code full-stack iOS and Android apps.

 ---